diegopacheco/diegopacheco-architecture-library/src/anti-patterns/IGNORE_CULTURE.md

 # Ignore Culture

 If something is wrong.
 Say something, do something.
-When you ignore problems consistently over a long period of time, you end up developing this anti-pattern, which I called "Ignore Culture".
+When you ignore problems consistently over a long period of time, you end up developing an anti-pattern, which I call "Ignore Culture".

 When you ignore warnings in the build, when you ignore old versions of libraries, when you ignore anti-patterns on the code.
 When you ignore production monitoring.
 When you ignore requirements that make no sense.